wenhangao21/ICLR26_Paper_Finder/README.md

 ![Demo GIF](AI_paper_finder_demo2.gif)

-**We're still in beta and expanding the list of supported venues!
-We may update the beta version with new links updated here, so please save and star [this GitHub repo](https://github.com/wenhangao21/ICLR26_Paper_Finder) for future reference before the stable release.**
+**We're still in beta and expanding the list of supported venues!**

 - There are already some tools avalible, e.g. [Paper Digest](https://www.paperdigest.org/).
 However,
 	- ICLR 2026 submissions are not included yet.